Pedestrian Accident Lawyers in Ocala, Florida

 - Spinal cord injury (SCI): Motor vehicle accidents are the primary cause of SCIs in the U.S. today.
 Still, thousands of SCIs happen in pedestrian accidents as well.
 Spinal cord injuries are serious and can sometimes result in lifelong paralysis or even death.
 They are often life-altering and usually require long-term care.

 The statute of limitations is a law regarding how much time someone has to file a legal claim.
-Florida personal injury cases, like those stemming from pedestrian accidents, have a four-year statute of limitations.
-This means that the injured party has four years from the date of the accident to file a legal case in civil court.
+Florida personal injury cases, like those stemming from pedestrian accidents, have a two-year statute of limitations.
+This means that the injured party has two years from the date of the accident to file a legal case in civil court.

 Since you must go through the proper actions before filing a case, contacting a lawyer isn’t something to do at the last minute or as a last resort.
 Your Ocala pedestrian accident lawyer will need time to investigate your injuries and accident, file your claim, and negotiate with the insurance company.